 Youth must be enrolled in the Growing Great Houseplants project to exhibit in Classes 60-66.
-The plant must receive a purple at county fair to advance to the State Fair.

 Container Grown Houseplants: The choice of container and soil quality will be considered in judging.
 Each houseplant must be identified by listing the names on the entry tag or on a card attached to the container.
 Plants should be grown in the display container for a minimum of six weeks.
 Plants grown as houseplants must be used.
 NebGuide G2205 "Guide to Growing Houseplants" and NebGuide G837 "Guide to Selecting Houseplants" includes a listing of common houseplants.
 Containers of annual flowers or annual plants (i.e. petunias, geraniums) will be disqualified and not be judged.
 Entries in Classes 60-66 must have been designed and planted by the 4-H member.